 Perhaps there is a workaround -- I am happy for any solution that will allow us to move forward in our work.

-#1 Updated by Magnus Homann almost 14 years ago
+#1 Updated by Magnus Homann over 14 years ago

 - Resolution set to fixed